dbusan/NikonLens/README.md

-Forked from user lainy.

 NikonLens for Arduino
 =====================
 Unfinished library for controlling Nikon F-mount lenses from an Arduino.
 Publishing this as a starting point for others, as I have been busy elsewhere.
 Please feel free to contribute!

-Based on work by lainy and the developers at [Nikon Hacker].
+Based on work by myself and the developers at [Nikon Hacker].

 ---